adaapp/testing-dec2021-team1/README.md

 ## Testing Strategy

-Our first testing consisted of smoke testing, to determine whether the initial build is stable or not, to further testing.
-We wrote a few of these to make sure; using toBe, toEqual and toBeTruthy.
+Our first testing consisted of smoke testing, to determine whether the initial build is stable or not for further testing of our functions.
+We wrote two of these using toBeTruthy and toEqual.

 We decided to work on testing our individual functions before incooperating the HTML/CSS, to make sure our functions worked.

 First we created a describe block that converted hex to rgb.
 Inside each box, we created multiple assertions to test the input, output and sometimes errors being thrown.
-In this instance, we tested that...
+In this instance, we tested to make sure

 Similarly, another describe block we tested was the rgb function; to ensure rgb converted to hex.
 An example of an assertion within this was...